 - tongue (a muscle meat; beef tongue specifically is extremely high in taurine)

-- brain (VERY nutritious organ meat – high in taurine and other nutrients)
+- brain (VERY nutritious organ meat – high in omega fats, taurine, and other nutrients)

 - lung (great source of iron and Vitamin B, feed as a minimal part of “other organs” Read More)

-- gizzards (is a muscle meat – great for cleaning teeth)
+- gizzards (a muscle meat – great for cleaning teeth)

-- chicken feet (good bone source – i.e. for a bone-in meat you could feet pork chops and chicken feet)
+- chicken feet (good bone source, best fed with a boneless meat to avoid constipation from too much bone without meat to balance it – i.e. for a bone-in meal you could feed pork chunks with chicken feet)

 - necks (also a good bone source, may need to be smashed up)

-For weight gain if you ever need it, look around for some pork side, pork belly (not stomach, but the meat), or uncured bacon.
+Fatty Meats: In general, fattier cuts of meat are preferred.
+Look around for some pork side, pork belly (not stomach, but the meat), or uncured bacon.
 It is all essentially the same thing – very fatty pieces of pork.
 Duck is also high in fat.
-In some places Duck is seasonal, but I find that my Asian market carries it year round.
-Their natural diet should be pretty high in fat naturally so unless you are feeding fatty meats as their primary diet you shouldn’t have to worry about them being too fattening.
-If anything they make up for the leanness of chicken.
+In some places duck is seasonal, but many Asian markets carry it year round.
+Also, the thigh meat of poultry tends to be much fattier than breasts.
+Their natural diet should be pretty high in fat naturally, so unless you have a significantly overweight ferret or are feeding heavily fatty meats as their primary diet, you shouldn’t have to worry about them being too fattening.
+If anything, they make up for the leanness of chicken.

 Shopping for Meat: